 FICO credit scores are divided into five categories defined by numerical ranges:

-More generally, good credit is anything 650 or above.
-You will not get there overnight; building credit is a process, not something that can be instantly hacked to improve.
+More generally, good credit is anything 670 or above.
+You will not get there overnight; building credit is a process, not something you can instantly hack to achieve.

 A good place to start is knowing where you stand.
 You can check your credit score in several ways.
 FICO does provide plans to allow you to monitor your score.
 Some free options also exist.
 You can call your credit card company and see if they offer free credit scores, contact a non-profit credit counseling service that may offer free credit report counseling, or sign up with Self’s free credit monitoring tool, which gives you access to Experian’s VantageScore 3.0 model.
 While your FICO and Vantagescore may differ slightly they are a good gauge of where you stand generally and a good way to monitor where you stand.